Bayke96/Telecon/README.md

 # Telecon
 Website for book store

-The project is not done yet, i need to optimize the code, do the back end, the mobile version and fix some things with the english version, it's still in progress.
+Done with the english version, now developing the mobile version and the back-end using C# and Entity Framework.